Prof. Claire Spottiswoode

 Activities and research interests:

 Most of Claire’s work is inspired by field observations and, with the help of students, postdocs and interdisciplinary collaborators, she tries to integrate field experiments with approaches drawn from other fields.
 She has greatly enjoyed collaborating with experts in evolutionary genetics, sensory biology, anthropology, biophysics, applied mathematics, and other fields.

-Claire works on both parasitic and mutualistic interactions between species.
-Her main focus for the last ten years has been on coevolutionary arms races between brood-parasitic birds (such as cuckoos, honeyguides and parasitic finches) and the host species they exploit to bear the costs of raising their young.
+Claire and her team work on both parasitic and mutualistic interactions between species.
+For over a decade, she has been working on coevolutionary arms races between brood-parasitic birds (such as cuckoos, honeyguides and parasitic finches) and the host species they exploit to bear the costs of raising their young.
 Together with collaborators, she has focussed on two main areas.
 First, asking how hosts evolve defensive adaptations against brood parasites that mimic their eggs, such as visual 'signatures' of identity that are difficult for parasites to forge.
 Second, asking what genetic mechanisms can allow a single parasitic species to evolve specialised adaptations (such as egg mimicry) to exploit multiple host species at once.
 Much of Claire’s research happens at a field site in southern Zambia where she has worked together with a wonderful team of local field assistants, and supported primarily by the BBSRC, Leverhulme Trust, Royal Society, and DST-NRF Centre of Excellence at the FitzPatrick Institute.
 Please see AfricanCuckoos.com for more information about this and other ongoing field projects in Zambia.

 Back in South Africa, Claire is working with former postdoc Dr Anina Coetzee (now a Lecturer at Nelson Mandela Metropolitan University) on how sunbird pollinators may be driving the astonishingly diverse radiation of bird-pollinated Erica species in the Cape Floristic Region’s fynbos vegetation.